itailouis/interview_mettermost/README.md

 python app.py

- the application will genarate a database migraton using the model user class
+ the application will generate a database migrations using the model user class

  the application as 7 endpoint
   api/vi/